 Rounding out our top 3 are the Brooks Catamount 4.
 A redesigned outsole and refreshed tread pattern gives these shoes excellent reliability across the board.
 Lugs extend to the edge of both the toes and the heels, making them feel trustworthy at high angles, flats, and off-camber sections, though this design can feel like overkill if you only stick to packed trails.

-You won’t find more airy, fast, or minimalist shoes than the ultralight Nnormal Kjerag.
-These things are under a pound due to their simple design that utilizes both the lightest and most durable materials in the industry.
+It would be tough to find more airy, fast, or minimalist shoes than the ultralight Nnormal Kjerag 02.
+These things weigh just about 8 ounces per shoe due to their simple design that utilizes both the lightest and most durable materials in the industry.
 Nnormal ditches typical trail runner elements like insoles, heel tabs, and TPU overlays for runners who want no-frills shoes that can go the distance.

-The Brooks Catamount 4 and the Saucony Peregrine 15 are a close second and third.
-With plenty of mesh, lightweight foam outsoles, and minimalist designs, we keep reaching for these on runs where we want to keep weight down without sacrificing speed or performance.
+The Mount to Coast T1 and the Hoka Rocket X Trail are a close second and third.
+With plenty of mesh, lightweight foam midsoles, and the lightest Vibram outsoles, we keep reaching for these on runs where we want to keep weight down without sacrificing speed or performance.

-The Brooks Catamount 4 and La Sportiva Bushido III are the winners for this metric.
-We’ve racked up well over 500 miles on both pairs, surpassing other shoes for longevity from outsole to heel cuff.
-Both have a tight weave on the uppers, plenty of protective overlays, and foam that doesn’t deteriorate even after tons of trail miles in the Colorado Rockies and Utah Desert.
+The Mount to Coast T1 and La Sportiva Bushido III are the winners for this metric.
+We’ve racked up hundreds of miles on both pairs, surpassing other shoes in longevity from the outsole to the heel cuff.
+Both have a tight weave on the uppers, plenty of protective overlays, and foam that doesn’t deteriorate even after tons of trail miles in the Colorado Rockies, Utah Desert, and coastal range of California.

-We also highly recommend The North Face Vectiv Enduris 3.
-It’s got quite a bit more foam than the Catamount or Bushido, but don’t let that fool you.
-We’re still testing this one beyond the 500 mile mark, and all components continue to perform, including the mesh, laces, and foam outsoles.
+We also highly recommend The North Face Vectiv Enduris 4.
+It’s got quite a bit more foam than the T1 or Bushido, but don’t let that fool you.
+We’re still testing this one beyond the 500-mile mark, and all components continue to perform, including the mesh, laces, and foam outsoles.

-And, the Nnormal Kjerag is also worth highlighting here.
+And, the Nnormal Kjerag 02 is also worth highlighting here.
 It’s one of the only shoes we’ve ever tried that is this light and this durable.
-Content Editor Ian Krammer’s racked up over 800 miles on his. andthey continue to perform – an impressive feat given their sub-1-lb weight.
+Content Editor Ian Krammer’s racked up over 800 miles on the 01s, and they continue to perform, an impressive feat given their sub-one-pound weight.

 Ventilation plays a key role in long-distance trail performance, especially during high-output efforts.
-The Brooks Catamount 4 earned top marks for its breathability and quick-dry capability, remaining cool under prolonged sun exposure and recovering quickly after full submersion on technical routes.
+The Hoka Torrent 4 earned top marks for its breathability and quick-dry capability, remaining cool under prolonged sun exposure and recovering quickly after full submersion on technical routes.

-Similarly, the HOKA Torrent 4 and Saucony Peregrine 15 performed exceptionally well in alpine conditions.
-Mesh placement across the upper enhanced moisture management, and both models fully dried within an hour on warm days in the Colorado Rockies.
-Thin socks help maximize airflow and minimize moisture retention.
+Similarly, the Saucony Peregrine 16 and Hoka Speedgoat 7 performed exceptionally well from alpine to coastal conditions.
+Mesh placement across the uppers enhanced moisture management, and both models fully dried within an hour on warm days in the Colorado Rockies.
+Keep in mind that a quality pair of thinner socks will always help maximize airflow and minimize moisture retention with footwear.

 Getting the right fit is the most important part of choosing trail running shoes.
 A quick way to check if the shoe will work for your feet: push your toes to the front of the shoe.
 If you can slide your index finger behind your heel, you’ve likely got enough room to avoid smushing your toes in the toe box on descents.
 Be sure to try them on with the socks you’ll actually wear, and take at least one short jog if you can.